gabbar33/chat-bot/README.md

 # chat-bot
-creating the chat for demo
+creating the chat-bot for demo